bihealth/metaquac/README.md

 SD is higher than 1.5 or not available (e.g. when group consists of only one sample).
 This is ment to reject unreliable technical replicates and not recommended to apply on actual study samples and thus biological variance.
+* `lowcon_minimum_intensity` Minimal intensity threshold to keep values in low concentration analysis (default = 20000).
+Below, values are set to NA.
 * `lowcon_scatter_x` Indiciate one study variable to be used for the x-axis in the scatter plot of the additional reproducibility analysis.
 This variable must be available in the conditions.
 If none is given,